Nitrokey/nitrokey-storage-firmware/README.md

 | VDD                                   | VTref                     |

 The device still needs to be powered via USB during debugging.
-For an initial function test, issue the following commands from the AVR32Studio home directory:
+For an initial function test, you can issue the following commands from the AVR32Studio home directory:

 ```
 cd /plugins/com.atmel.avr.utilities.linux.x86_64_3.0.0.201009140848/os/linux/x86_64/bin